 Response: Lifelong fear of elevators

-However, we can understand how a phobia develops by understanding what a conditioned stimulus is.
-For example, suppose a person is riding in an elevator and all of a sudden it stops.
+Suppose a person is riding in an elevator and all of a sudden it stops.
 The person is trapped for several hours.
 The elevator is small and periodically drops a little and shakes.

 Although the person has been rescued with no physical injuries, they develop a fear of elevators and small spaces.
 The elevator is now a conditioned stimulus because it has been associated with the unconditioned stimulus of nearly crashing.

-4. Getting Vaccine Shots
+4. Getting Innoculated

 Stimulus: A painful syringe shot